MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Linux.md

 ms.devlang:   cpp
 ---

-# CNTK Library Evaluation on Linux
+# Model Evaluation on Linux

 The CNTK Library on Linux is available in C++, Python and Java.